dokyun-kim4/rl-pusher/README.md

 *Fig 1.
 Pusher Environment*

+Special thanks to the [official discord of Farama Foundation](https://discord.gg/PfR7a79FpQ) and its Devs for providing valuable support and guidance throughout our project.

 Special thanks to Phil Tabor for his PPO implementation, which formed the core of ours: https://github.com/philtabor/Youtube-Code-Repository/blob/master/ReinforcementLearning/PolicyGradient/PPO/tf2/agent.py

-Additionally, special thanks to OpenAI's "Spinning Up" series for additional context on PPO implementation: https://spinningup.openai.com/en/latest/algorithms/ppo.html
+Lastly, special thanks to OpenAI's "Spinning Up" series for additional context on PPO implementation: https://spinningup.openai.com/en/latest/algorithms/ppo.html

 Our stretch goal is to implement the same techniques for a [Panda Gym environment](https://github.com/qgallouedec/panda-gym), which offers more advanced robot arm tasks.